lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 - CLIP3 second-choice category and the certainty score of that classification (-,,-)

 ### Secondary data
-A spreadsheet containing (per every image from CLIP3 first-choice):
+(used for refining the RQ and hypotheses; would recommend for exploration of H2, H3) A spreadsheet containing (per every image from CLIP3 first-choice):
 - its URL (see Primary data)
 - CLIP3 first-choice category (see Primary data)
-- evaluation score of that classification (i.e., a percentage score expressing the probability of a human annotator classifying an image as belonging in the same first-choice category as CLIP3 did; based on human-annotated control batch produced by the group)
+- evaluation score of that classification (i.e., a percentage score expressing the probability of a human annotator classifying an image as belonging in the same first-choice category as CLIP3 did; based on human-annotated control batch produced by the group)<br>
+Various visualisations based on the above spreadsheet (created during the hackathon)

 ## Research question(s), hypotheses
 RQ: Do the certainty scores in CLIP3 predictions correspond to the actual categories and/or visual form of the images classified, and, if so, then what are the tendencies?
 Is there significant variation in performance between clategories?
 Are there CLIP3 predictions not corresponding to human classification in cases classified by CLIP with low/high confidence?
 What can we conclude about the performance of a model thus customised?

-**H0:** There are no significant patterns in the performance of CLIP3 across categories.
+**H0:** There are no significant patterns in the performance of CLIP3 across certainty levels and categories.

 **H1:** There is a significant amount of misclassified images (as compared to human-produced classification).<br>
 (fals.: There is not a significant amount of misclassified images (as compared to human-produced classification).)